ManDarkDev/ControlApplication/README.md

 In order to run an application that interacts with your machines, you need to

-1. Build a virtual server and
+1. Build a virtual server(API.PY)

-2. You need to run a script that operates accordingly with the server.
+2. Run a script(Luxor Challenge.py) that operates accordingly with the server.

 Link to Tech Doc For further instructions: https://docs.google.com/document/d/1oB1vrfxNitKfdkYra2Xb_UXyGIiOvczy85KLAneIZkc/